thanpolas/entity/README.md

 var entityChild = require('../entities/child.ent').getInstance();
 ```

-While the use of singletons has been fairly critisized, it is our view that in modern day web applications, the *instance* role has moved up to the node process.
-Your web application will naturaly run on multiple cores (instances) and thus each instance is a single unit in the whole that comprizes what is your web service.
-Entities need to emit and listen to local events, Publish and Subscribe messages using a PubSub service and generaly have bindings to other services (RPC, AWS, whatnot).
+While the use of singletons has been fairly criticized, it is our view that in modern day web applications, the *instance* role has moved up to the node process.
+Your web application will naturally run on multiple cores (instances) and thus each instance is a single unit in the whole that comprises your web service.
+Entities need to emit and listen to local events, Publish and Subscribe messages using a PubSub service and generally have bindings to other services (RPC, AWS, whatnot).

 Those event, pubsub and any other bindings have a lifetime equal to the runtime of the core the application is running on.
-This requires for a single entity to exist and manage all those bindings, applying the business logic and performing required high level operations.
+This requires for a single entity to exist and manage all those bindings, applying the business logic and performing the required high level operations.

 ## Entity CRUD Interface